-Assistance League of Charlotte Community Scholarships
+Assistance League of Charlotte Community Awards

 Since 1969, Arts+ has been committed to making quality arts education accessible to everyone.
 Of the 4,500 students Arts+ reaches each year, roughly half receive their arts education for free or at a reduced rate.
 Our outreach programs make it possible for students of all backgrounds to access the transformative power of arts education.
 For more than 20 years, the ArtsReach program has provided free music and visual art programming to thousands of children through local community sites at absolutely no cost to the students or program sites.